Dorian

 "Details are how we apologize in advance for bugs."

-We keep three core generative projects humming, each wired into the same collaborative canvas so you can swap ideas without swapping tabs:
+We keep three core visual workflows moving together in the same collaborative canvas, so you can develop ideas without changing tabs:

 We iterate in quick loops, moving from model evaluations to inference tuning to UX polish, until everything feels like one smooth motion.